Introduction to correlation networks: Interdisciplinary approaches beyond thresholding: Software

 The Covariance Estimators package in Python, developed by Lucibello and Ib\`a\~nez-Berganza~\cite{Lucibello}, contains several utilities for denoising empirical covariance matrices.
 In particular, it implements various variants of PCA, linear shrinkage, graphical lasso, FA, early-stopping gradient ascent algorithms, and the RMT-based optimal RIE proposed in~\cite{ibanez2023noise} (see section~\ref{sec:RMT}).

 Papers \cite{Macmahon2015PhysRevX,Vasa2022NatRevNeurosci} contain references to Python, MATLAB, and R codes for generating null models of correlation matrices discussed in section~\ref{sub:null}.
-For example, the ``spatiotemporal modeling tools for Python'' contains functions to generate null model correlation matrices such as the H-Q-S model (named Zalesky matching model in their package) and methods through generating surrogate time series~\cite{Shinn2023NatNeurosci} (see section~\ref{sec:homogeneous}).
-Another package in the list is the Scola, in Python, which generates the H-Q-S model and the correlation matrix configuration model~\cite{Kojaku2019ProcRSocA} (see section~\ref{sec:configuration}).
-Finally, a MATLAB package by MacMahon~\cite{Mel-Matlab-Rmt} implements the null models based on RMT, $\rho^{\rm MG2}$ and $\rho^{\rm MG3}$, derived in~\cite{Macmahon2015PhysRevX} from the Wishart ensemble (see section~\ref{sec:RMT}).
+For example, the ``spatiotemporal modeling tools for Python'' contains functions to generate null model correlation matrices such as the H--Q--S model (named Zalesky matching model in their package) and methods through generating surrogate time series~\cite{Shinn2023NatNeurosci} (see section~\ref{sec:homogeneous}).
+Another package in the list is the Scola, in Python, which generates the H--Q--S model and the correlation matrix configuration model~\cite{Kojaku2019ProcRSocA} (see section~\ref{sec:configuration}).
+Finally, a MATLAB package by MacMahon~\cite{Mel-Matlab-Rmt} implements the null models based on RMT, $\rho^{\rm MG2}$, and $\rho^{\rm MG3}$, derived in~\cite{Macmahon2015PhysRevX} from the Wishart ensemble (see section~\ref{sec:RMT}).